chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/create-environment-button.png" alt="Create Environment Button">}}

 Selecting the **Create Environment** button opens a dialog box.
-The dialog box contains four different sections: _Details_, _Constraints_, _Default Attributes_, and _Override Attributes_.
-Enter the details in the possible sections and select **Create** to create a new environment.
+The dialog box contains four sections: _Details_, _Constraints_, _Default Attributes_, and _Override Attributes_.
+Enter the details in the possible sections, and select **Create** to create a new environment.

 {{< figure src="/images/automate/create-environment-popup.png" alt="Create Environment Dialog Box">}}

 #### Search for an Environment

-Use the **Search environments** bar to find an existing environment from the list of environments.
+Use the **Search environments** bar to find an existing environment from the list.
 Entering the name of an environment in the search box returns environments matching your search criteria.

 {{< figure src="/images/automate/create-environment-button.png" alt="Create Environment Button">}}